E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ![Backup Path Verification](./images/07-backup-path.png)

-The trace confirmed that traffic used the backup path:
+The trace confirmed that traffic followed the backup path:

 ```text
 PC0 → R0 → R1 → R3 → PC1
 ```

-PC0 and PC1 remained connected even though the preferred link was unavailable.
+The two LANs remained connected because OSPF recalculated the route and used the remaining path.

 ---